ronik-design/ronik-base/README.txt

 Plugin Usage Instructions
 1. Accessing
 *   In WordPress Admin Dashboard:
-*   *   After activation, you’ll find [Plugin Name] listed under the Settings menu or as a separate menu item in your WordPress Admin Dashboard.
+*   *   After activation, you’ll find Media Harmony listed under the Settings menu or as a separate menu item in your WordPress Admin Dashboard.
 2. Performing Media CleanupAutomatic Cleanup:
-*   [Plugin Name] automatically performs a media cleanup every night at midnight via its built-in cron job.
+*   Media Harmony automatically performs a media cleanup every night at midnight via its built-in cron job.
 You do not need to take any action for this scheduled task.
 Manual Cleanup:
 *   Triggering Manual Sync:
 *   *   To perform a cleanup at any time, use the “Force Sync” option available in the WP-Admin bar.
 Simply click the “Force Sync” button to initiate a media scan and cleanup process manually.